 Music at RIC is broad, practical and fun.
 In the lower years, students make the most of small class sizes to perform in bands and other ensembles on a range of college instruments.
 They listen to a vast range of music, from classical to pop to music for games and films and compose their own music in response to what they've heard.
 With access to iMacs running industry-standard software, they use technology to make music that would not be possible otherwise, from musique concrete to synthpop, Stockhausen to trap.

 The focus throughout is on making music real and relevant.
 Space and support is given to students to explore their own interests and to develop their own approach to making music.
-During lunchtimes, the music room is a popular destinations for curious students looking to work on their own projects, play in college bands, sing in the choir, or just to spend some time listening to music they're interested in.
-At the end of the year, many students perform at the college festival for parents and visiting luminaries.
+During lunchtimes, the music room is a popular destination for curious students looking to work on their own projects, play in college bands, sing in the choir, or just to spend some time listening to music they're interested in.
+At the end of the year, many students perform at the college festival for parents and visitors.

 Traditional and contemporary pathways

 We offer a variety of pathways for years 10 to 14 to suit different disciplines, learning styles and focus of study.
 For years 10 and 11 we offer the more traditional GCSE qualification or the equivalent BTEC Level 2, on a bespoke basis that ensures the best possible outcome for each student based on their musical skill set.
 Students who are looking to explore classical and contemporary musicology in conjunction with performance and listening-based exams are able to study the GCSE pathway, and students looking for either a performance, production and industry based qualification that is entirely coursework portfolio based opt for the BTEC Level 2.

 Please find course specifications for each qualification here: